 The medial and lateral collateral ligaments (MCL and LCL) connect to the inner and outer parts of the knee, respectively.
 Collectively, they provide the knee with side-to-side stability.
 The ACL and PCL are ligaments situated inside your knee joint.
 The anterior cruciate ligament (ACL) and the posterior cruciate ligament (PCL) provides your knees with front-to-back stability as well as stability during rotational movements.
 Stability assessments of these four ligaments are essential parts of an effective knee pain treatment program.
 Keep in mind that ligamentous damage is repairable without surgery.
 Our knee therapy program can help you recover from damaged and injured ligaments.

 The general rule for tendons is that they connect muscles to bones.
-And yes, tendons can be fixed with targeted non-surgical knee therapy.
+And yes, we can fix tendons with targeted non-surgical knee therapy.
 To recover from tendon tears, you need specialized methods and therapy devices.
-We is the leading non-surgical knee therapy center in Malaysia.
-Now, lets get back to tendons of the knee joint.
+We are the leading non-surgical knee therapy center in Malaysia.
+Now, let’s get back to the tendons of the knee joint.

 Tendons are essential components of an effective knee pain treatment program.
 Your knee joint has two primary tendons: